mxngls/maxh.site/src/2023_review.md

 ---

-2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time.
+2023 is over and I figured this is a great opportunity to look back onto what I accomplished during that time!

 ## Working in Tech